Zedran/neng/README.md

 Symbols are used to request transformations for words within a phrase.
 Package constants of type [`Mod`](./mod.go#L4) are designed to work with "single-word" methods.

 `Mod` values form two conceptual categories: grammar modifiers and case modifiers.
 Only one modifier from each category may be applied to any given word.
-If more than one modifier is specified, the one with lower value is applied.
+If multiple modifiers of the same kind are specified, the one with the lowest value is applied.
+The above-mentioned verb transformations with `MOD_PLURAL` are exceptions to this rule.

 ## State of the vocabulary